Codes Dictionary

 cwfin (+) financial assets

-cwfiw (+) currency, deposits, bonds and loans
+cwfiw (+) currency, deposits, bonds, and loans

 cwcud (+) currency and deposits